Sometimes, when you run the check command, it may complain about missing chunks:

 If you can find the missing chunk in any of these prune logs (on all the computers which backup and prune to this storage!), then it is clear that the

 prune command removed it in the exclusive mode or marked it as a fossil (which may be removed at a later time).
 If you think the

-prune command mistakenly removed or marked the chunk due to a bug, then submit a github or forum issue with relevant logs attached.
+prune command mistakenly removed or marked the chunk due to a bug, post a bug report in the forum with relevant logs attached.

 Please be aware there are some corner cases when a fossil still needed may be mistakenly deleted.